Alabama lawmakers weigh strict 'fetal heartbeat' abortion ban

-BIRMINGHAM, Alabama (Reuters) - Alabama lawmakers on Tuesday approved a bill that would ban abortions after a fetal heartbeat is heard, which will almost guarantee a legal challenge from opponents.
+BIRMINGHAM, Alabama (Reuters) - Alabama lawmakers will debate four abortion measures on Tuesday, including a proposal that would ban the procedure after a fetal heartbeat is heard and almost guarantee a legal challenge from opponents if approved.

-The measure passed by a vote of 73-29, according to State Rep. Paul Lee, a Republican, who spoke to Reuters from the House floor.
-The bill, along with three other abortion restriction bills, now goes to the Senate.

 No other state has such a law in effect.
 Efforts by legislators in North Dakota and Arkansas to prohibit abortions after the detection of a heartbeat have been blocked by courts while lawsuits are pending.